 - Typically sophomores with a minimum cumulative GPA of 3.0 may apply.

 - Students who can find courses which fit their Loyola program and allow full-time participation.

 - Must not be on disciplinary probation nor have a history of serious disciplinary problems.

-- Consult the office of international programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Auckland.
-We run registration advising sessions prior to each registration day.
+- Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Auckland.
+Registration advising sessions are offered by our office prior to each registration day.

 - Nearly all majors are served.